NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

    #.
 Click :guilabel:`Grant admin consent for <your B2C directory>`.

 #.
 Save the initial domain name of the created Active Directory B2C to the environment variable ``B2C_TENANT``.
-   In this example, we use ``nrfassettrackerusers`` as the initial domain name.
+   In this example, ``nrfassettrackerusers`` is used as the initial domain name.

    .. code-block:: bash